 Holy Week and Easter should not be business as usual for Christians.
 If we believe that Jesus came to die for us and for our salvation, we need to put time aside to pray to and worship Him.
 From an eternal life perspective, what else can be more important?
 We can most fully appreciate and experience the joy of the Resurrection by participating in and meditating on the Passion and Death of the Lord.

-I am continually edified that so many people take advantage of the Sacrament of Penance during the Lenten season.
+I am edified that so many people usually take advantage of the Sacrament of Penance during the Lenten season.
 If you are one of those who waited to the last minute, I hope that you find the time before Easter to spiritually prepare.
 Nothing does the soul more good than an honest, genuine sacramental confession.

 Fr.
 Ed Namiotka